johnshaff/Azure-Storage/blobs/README.md

-# Azure PowerShell Scripts for Storage Account Management

-This repository contains PowerShell scripts for managing Azure Storage Accounts and Blobs.
-All scripts have been pre-tested with Azure using PowerShell 7.4.5 Below is a quick summary on how to think of Azure Storage as well as a quick reference for each script in the repo.

-## Understanding Azure Storage Blobs and Containers
+# Understanding Azure Storage Blobs and Containers

 Azure Blob Storage is Microsoft's object storage solution for the cloud.
 It is designed to store large amounts of unstructured data, such as text or binary data, accessible from anywhere in the world via HTTP or HTTPS.